-- Measles vaccination resulted in a 71% drop in measles deaths between 2000 and 2011 worldwide.
+- Measles vaccination resulted in a 84% drop in measles deaths between 2000 and 2016 worldwide.

-- In 2011, about 84% of the world's children received one dose of measles vaccine by their first birthday through routine health services – up from 72% in 2000.
+- In 2016, about 85% of the world's children received one dose of measles vaccine by their first birthday through routine health services – up from 72% in 2000.

 Signs and symptoms

 Most measles-related deaths are caused by complications associated with the disease.
-Complications are more common in children under the age of five, or adults over the age of 20.
+Serious complications are more common in children under the age of 5, or adults over the age of 30.
 The most serious complications include blindness, encephalitis (an infection that causes brain swelling), severe diarrhoea and related dehydration, ear infections, or severe respiratory infections such as pneumonia.
-As high as 10% of measles cases result in death among populations with high levels of malnutrition and a lack of adequate health care.
-Women infected while pregnant are also at risk of severe complications and the pregnancy may end in miscarriage or preterm delivery.
-People who recover from measles are immune for the rest of their lives.
+Severe measles is more likely among poorly nourished young children, especially those with insufficient vitamin A, or whose immune systems have been weakened by HIV/AIDS or other diseases.